gnugat/dotfiles/51-aerospace/README.md

 # 🌠 AeroSpace

-An i3-like tiling window manager for macOS
+An i3-like tiling window manager for macOS, with better workspaces.